Kidnapped Mali election workers freed in north -official

 "Events in remote parts of the country should not disturb normal progress," he told Reuters.
 "People are trying to prevent the elections from taking place but we should resist this provocation."

-(Additional reporting by Joe Penney; Writing by David Lewis; Editing by Sonya Hepinstall)
+(Reporting by Adama Diarra and Joe Penney; Writing by David Lewis; Editing by Peter Graff)